ckampfe/b3/README.md

 # b3

-oops I did it again...yet another bitcask implementation
+oops I did it again...yet another bitcask implementation!

-===

 Bitcask is a database/storage layer, depending on how you look at it.